 Tannin: No tannin.
 (This is bitterness that comes from the grape skins.)

-Oak: Warmer climate Chardonnay is usually matured in oak, which gives hints of vanilla, toast and butter.
-Cooler climate Chardonnay is usually matured in steel tanks, which keeps the flavor crisp.
+Oak: Warm climate Chardonnay is usually matured in oak, which gives hints of vanilla, toast and butter.
+Cool climate is usually matured in steel tanks, which keeps the flavor crisp.

 Body: Medium to Full body.
 (This is how heavy or full the wine is.
 Think skim milk vs. whole milk.)

 After you taste each wine, give it a rating using this easy rating system.
 Add notes to help remember what you liked or didn’t like about the wine.

 1pt Not for me

 This is a great food wine that goes well with white meats and mild cheeses.
 An oaked Chardonnay will go better with pork, mushrooms, and creamy sauces.
 The unoaked Chardonnay will go better with Oysters, spring vegetables, and simply prepared foods.
 They will both pair easily with fish, shrimp, and poultry.